aesthetic-suite/framework/docs/README.md

 **Framework agnostic integration**

 Do you use React?
 Or Vue?
 Did you migrate between the two, or another framework?
-Aesthetic aims to support all the frameworks, so the same concepts and styling guarantees are provided throughout.
+Aesthetic aims to support all frameworks, so the same concepts and styling guarantees are provided throughout.

 **Multiple styling patterns**